 - India is not a so-called ‘first world’ country, and the majority of people has no laptops or other handheld ‘smart’ devices, hence is not subjected to potentially harmful electromagnetic radiation that could weaken their immune system, nervous system and overall well-being.

 - No controversial G5, which the wireless technology on Earth (cell towers etc) and in space (thousands of low-altitude satellites) which is likely to have a detrimental effect on human health. „It will take India at least another year to roll out the next generation of high-speed mobile internet, known as 5G“, Akhil Gupta, vice chairman of Bharti Enterprise, told CNBC in August 2019.

 Note: The cities of Brussels / Belgium and Geneva / Switzerland have blocked trials and banned upgrades to 5G.
 No safety standards have been issued by any governments although there is ever more increasing demand by health officials to halt the erection of 5G towers and their usage.
 Scientists and doctors in almost 40 countries are warning the world about 5G health risks and the need for comprehensive investigations by scientists independent from industry.
 “I cannot welcome such technology if the radiation standards, which must protect the citizen, are not respected, 5G or not.
 The people of Brussels are not guinea pigs whose health I can sell at a profit.
 We cannot leave anything to doubt.” – Céline Fremault, Minister of the Government (Brussels-Captial Region)

-Important to remember that the death probability due to a covid-19 infection is low amongst healthy human beings: the survival rate is 98%!
+Important to remember that the death probability due to a covid-19 infection is low amongst healthy human beings: the survival rate is 98% (as of April 2020).